Skip to Content

 Views from Old Reservoir trail Cromwell NZ

-Get out and enjoy those views on Old Reservoir Trail!
+Get out and enjoy those views on the Old Reservoir Trail!

 Want to get your hiking boots dirty?
-Then saddle up – Cromwell and its surrounding Central Otago area are rich with an array of walking trails suitable for any skill or fitness level.
+Then saddle up – Cromwell and its surrounding Central Otago area are full of some incredible walking trails that are suitable for any skill or fitness level.

-Each trail in the series is unique in its own way.
+Having walked many of these, I can definitely say that each trail is unique in its own way.
 Whether you’d like to lay tracks on a relaxed day hike or a longer path, Cromwell’s got you covered.

 One of the shortest hikes in Cromwell is the Old Reservoir Trail.
 Just a short walk from the town center, it’ll take you only 20 minutes to get to the summit.
 And while it’s a reasonably steep climb on rocky paths, it is short, and the views are incredibly rewarding.
 At the top, you’ll catch a glimpse of the whole town with a backdrop of the stunning Pisa Range.

 A bit north of Cromwell is Bendigo, an abandoned 19th-century gold-mining town set in amongst the dry, arid landscape of the Central Otago desert.
-Hike along a series of spiderwebbed trails as you come across old gold mining shafts, battery terminals, and the remains of old stone homes of settlers in the area.
+Here you can hike along a series of spiderwebbed trails as you come across old gold mining shafts, battery terminals, and the remains of old stone homes of settlers in the area.

 For a bit of a workout, check out the 45th Parallel Trail, named for its close proximity to the line of 45 degrees south latitude.
 You can make your ascent up the giant staircase along the state highway side, or choose a more gradual approach by walking up from the Lowburn end of the track.
 Either way, the views from the top are absolutely breathtaking.